Back to top

 Did you know?

-• According to Dementia Australia, vascular dementia accounts for 15 to 20 percent of all dementia diagnoses.
+• According to Dementia Australia, vascular dementia accounts for 15 to 20 per cent of all dementia diagnoses.

 • It can often coexist with Alzheimer’s disease.